learn-co-curriculum/javascript-objects-and-arrays-quiz/README.md

 (x) The array becomes just `["Fido"]`
 ( ) The array becomes just `["Odie", "Oscar"]`

-Refer to the following code snippet to answer the next two questions.
+?: What are the keys in the object after running the code below?

 ``` javascript
 const artistsAndSongs = {